 I just let my son have a “cookie party” as he calls it with these cookies (aka sharing it with a friend).
 He got his favorite neighbor, his partner in crime, and they put the three-wheeler down long enough to eat enjoy this thick, delicious cookie.
 I love my little test subjects!

-I hope you, and any test subjects or guests you have also enjoy these bars for a sweet treat this spring.
+I hope you, and any test subjects or guests you have also enjoy these Gluten Free Vegan Sugar Cookie Bars for a sweet treat this spring.

-If you’d like to see a video demonstration, I had fun showing Fox13’s The Place how to make these, and share a few food allergy tips as well!
+If you’d like to see a video demonstration of how to make these Gluten Free Vegan Sugar Cookie Bars, I had fun showing Fox13’s The Place how to make these, and share a few food allergy tips as well!
 To see the video, click on the still photo below, or watch it from my Facebook page: